North Borneo: Government

-The Chartered Company's system of administration was based on standard British colonial empire administration structures, with the land divided into Residencies, and sub-divided into Districts.
+The Chartered Company's system of administration was based on standard British colonial empire administrative structure, with the land divided into Residencies, and sub-divided into districts.
 Initially, there were only two Residencies: East Coast and West Coast, with Residents based at Sandakan and Jesselton respectively.
-Each Residency was divided into Provinces, later known as Districts, which were run by district officers.
+Each Residency was divided into provinces, later known as districts, which were run by district officers.
 By 1922, there were five Residencies to accommodate new areas that were opened up for development.
 These were the West Coast, Kudat, Tawau, Interior and East Coast Residencies.
 These Residencies were in turn divided into 17 districts.
-Under this system, British held top posts, while native chiefs managed the people at grassroots level.
+Under this system, British held top posts, while native chiefs managed the people at lower levels.
 This was not a conscious attempt by the British to instill indirect rule but a convenient arrangement for the district officers who were unfamiliar with local customs and politics.

 The company administration established a foundation for economic growth in North Borneo by restoring peace to a land where piracy and tribal feuds had grown rampant.
 It abolished slavery and set up transport, health and education services for the people, and allowed indigenous communities to continue their traditional lifestyles.
 The British North Borneo Constabulary, the territory's police force, in 1883 comprised 3 Europeans, 50 Indians (Punjabis and Pashtuns), 30 Dayaks, 50 Somalis and 20 Malays.
 Constables trained at depot an average of three days per week.
 In 1884 the force had a total of 176 members, which increased to about 510 over three years.
-While under the protectorate, international relations fell under the purview of the British government, internally North Borneo was governed by the North Borneo Chartered Company as an independent state with British protection.
+While under the protectorate, international relations were managed by the British government, internally North Borneo was governed by the North Borneo Chartered Company as an independent state with British protection.
 The treaty signed on 12 May 1888 stipulated:

 I. The State of North Borneo comprises the territories specified in the said Royal Charter, and such other territories as the Company have acquired, or may hereafter acquire, ‘under the provisions of Article XV of the said Charter.

 It is divided into nine Provinces, namely: